mdn/content/files/en-us/web/javascript/reference/global_objects/bigint/index.md

 ### Cryptography

 The operations supported on BigInt values are not constant-time, and are thus open to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
-JavaScript BigInts are therefore not well-suited for use in cryptography.
+JavaScript BigInts are therefore could be dangerous for use in cryptography without mitigating factors.
+As a very generic example, attacker could measure time difference between 101n ** 65537n and 17n ** 9999n, and deduce secrets, such as private keys, based on the time passed.
+If you still have to use bigints, take a look at https://timing.attacks.cr.yp.to/programming.html for general advice regarding the issue.

 ### Use within JSON